ZOUKaifeng/FacialExpressionGeneration/README.md

 <img  src="Results/gif/LipsUp.gif"  />  <img src="Results/gif/MouthExtrem.gif"  />  <img src="Results/gif/MouthUp.gif"  />

 ## 4. Supplementary material
-Derivation of equation (3) from equation (2) in the paper:
+Derivation of equation (3) from equation (2) in the paper is provided as below:
 <img  src="Results/eq2toeq3.PNG"  />

-PS: The expectation is about variable z, so a term containing p(c) can be unhinged as a constant which has no impact on the maxmization.
+Note: The expectation is about variable z, so a term containing p(c) can be unhinged as a constant which has no impact on the maxmization.